Lynndie England: Involvement in prisoner abuse

-England mobilized with her Army Reserve unit and was stationed in Baghdad at the Abu Ghraib prison in March 2003 to perform guard duties.
+England mobilized with her Army Reserve unit and was stationed in Baghdad at Abu Ghraib prison in March 2003 to perform guard duties.
 Along with other soldiers, she was investigated in late 2003 for mistreatment of Iraqi prisoners of war involving the infliction of sexual, physical and psychological abuse after photographs came to light showing prisoners being abused.

 While formal charges were being prepared for general court-martial, England was transferred to the U.S. military installation at Fort Bragg, North Carolina, on March 18, 2004, because of her pregnancy.
 Her court-martial was scheduled for September 2005 on charges of conspiracy to maltreat prisoners and assault consummated by battery.

 On April 30, 2005, England agreed to plead guilty to four counts of maltreating prisoners, two counts of conspiracy, and one count of dereliction of duty.
 In exchange, prosecutors would have dropped two other charges, committing indecent acts and failure to obey a lawful order.
 This plea deal would have reduced her maximum sentence from 16 years to 11 years had it been accepted by the military judge.
 In May 2005, however, Military Judge Colonel James Pohl declared a mistrial on the grounds that he could not accept England's plea of guilty to a charge of conspiring with Graner to maltreat detainees because Graner had testified that he believed that, in placing a tether around a naked detainee's neck and asking England to pose for a photograph with him, he was documenting a legitimate use of force.
 Graner was convicted on all charges and sentenced to 10 years in prison.
 At her retrial, England was convicted on September 26, 2005, of one count of conspiracy, four counts of maltreating detainees and one count of committing an indecent act.
 She was acquitted on a second conspiracy count.
 The next day, England was sentenced to a three-year prison term and a dishonorable discharge.